God, Man and Jesus

 - The human spirit is capable of consciousness at the level of a human in their prime.

-- A spirit in the afterlife should be capable of at least that person's best experience of being a human.
+- After this physical life the spirit would be capable again of that person's best experience of being a human.

 - The body does not change the spirit's capabilities, but it mediates them.